 What the World Food Programme is doing in Nigeria

-WFP uses either food- or cash-based transfers to support displaced people living in camps or with host communities, as well as vulnerable host populations.
-Distributions have scaled up from 160,000 people reached in October 2016 to over 1 million in December and January 2017.
-Despite the challenges posed by high levels of insecurity many people being on the move, WFP plans to reach 1.8 million of the most vulnerable people in 2017.
+WFP uses either food or cash transfers to support displaced people living in camps or with host communities, as well as vulnerable host populations.
+Distributions have scaled up from 160,000 people reached in October 2016 to 1 million a month in 2017.

 UN Humanitarian Air Service (UNHAS)

-WFP provides safe, reliable air transport to the humanitarian community.
-This includes the use of two helicopters to carry vital relief – vaccines, medicines, medical equipment and staff – to hard-to-reach, isolated areas.
-UNHAS connects six destinations (Abuja, Maiduguri, Yola, Dutse, Bauchi and Gombe) by plane, and various hard-to-access locations (Bama, Banki, Gwoza, Dikwa, Ngala and Monguno) via helicopter.
+WFP provides scheduled air transport to the entire humanitarian community, including three helicopters to carry vital relief – vaccines, medicine, medical equipment and staff – to hard-to-reach, isolated areas.